Public Policy And Advocacy

 SUPPORT KEY PROGRAMS ENABLING CDFIS TO REACH UNDERSERVED COMMUNITIES

 As a certified Community Development Financial Institution (CDFI), Cinnaire Lending has received several awards from the Treasury Department’s CDFI Fund through its Financial Assistance grants and the Capital Magnet Fund.
 These flexible sources of capital allow Cinnaire to empower our community partners to meet their needs.
-Cinnaire encourages federal lawmakers to increase funding for the CDFI Fund to $341 million in Fiscal Year 2025 and to ensure that the Capital Magnet Fund continues to receive support from the GSEs.
+Robust funding for the CDFI Fund has an outsized impact, helping Cinnaire leverage private capital and investment in the communities we serve.

 MAINTAIN SUPPORT FROM GSEs FOR AFFORDABLE HOUSING